MGSimard/vertexdb/README.md

 - [x] Maybe display info on what they're reporting so they don't have to refresh their mind after clicking report
 - [x] Make report form action send data properly to server action
 - [x] Approve report done, do deny report next
-- [ ] Maybe look into toasts for refreshed type alerts like admin moderation or error on ratelimit
-- [ ] Look into submissions clearing the text field, but the charcount above not getting affected by onChange (guess deletion on submission doesn't trigger onChange)
 - [x] Fix column order in db for report table
 - [x] Close modal on ESC or clicking backdrop?
 - [x] Make up mind regarding list of report reasons
 - [x] Edit report to only allow voting on null deletedAt
-- [ ] Style pending report items
+- [x] Style pending report items
+- [ ] Look into submissions clearing the text field, but the charcount above not getting affected by onChange (guess deletion on submission doesn't trigger onChange)
+- [ ] Maybe look into toasts for refreshed type alerts like admin moderation or error on ratelimit
 - [ ] Replace error returns for error throws into error toasts() for VOTING and MODERATION
+- [ ] Figure out if I can match clerk theme to current theme
+- [ ] Make decision on displayed storefront links
+- [ ] Finalize websites
 - [ ] Look into using optimistic updates for visuals when voting
 - [ ] Remove "any" once done
-- [x] If I do that, I'd also opt for using modal for submissions instead of per-section div - NO, I LIKE THE LOOK
 - [ ] Look for potential ideas regarding sanitizing links against malicious attempts or adult content etc

 ## Few conventions